Updated on June 29, 2022

 If users are browsing categories to find an app, one mistake could decrease the number of downloads.

-In Play Store, you can choose a category and subcategory (for “Games” and “Family” categories).
-If you’re hesitating between two categories, it’s better to choose the one with fewer competitors.
+On the Google Play Store, you can choose a category and subcategory (for “Games” and “Family” categories).
+If you’re hesitating between two categories that both seem equally relevant to your product, it’s better to choose the one with fewer competitors.

 Add Foreign Languages